JoseSK999/floresta-docs/src/ch04-01-transaction-validation.md

 ### Verify Block Transactions

-Now, the `Consensus::verify_block_transactions` function has this body:
+Now, the `Consensus::verify_block_transactions` function has this body, which in turn calls `Consensus::verify_transaction`:

 Filename: pruned_utreexo/consensus.rs